TodTheMatsu/Assistant/README.md

 # Assistant

-This document provides an overview and detailed documentation for the Chat Application implemented in React with support for Google Generative AI.

 ## Overview

 The Chat Application enables users to interact with a generative AI model in a chat-like interface.
 Users can: